astatine44/json-power-DB/README.md

-What is JSON
+What is JSON ?

 JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.
 Whether it's a Dynamic Website or a Mobile App or some Data Analytics Portal, the development is real fun and fast.
 Nothing better than trying it yourself.
 What all you need is a basic understanding of HTML, CSS, Bootstrap, and Javascript.
 Using JsonPowerDB is equally Easy and Fast when used with Server Side programming like Java, .NET, Python or PHP etc.

-USE CASES>
+USE CASES

 -> All Mobile applications that require backend database.
 -> Session Caching.